Things to do in Ibagué Tolima, Colombia

 Ibagué is strategically located in Colombia’s extended Coffee Region (Eje Cafetero), and easy to reach from other popular travel destinations by bus.
 Many towns within Tolima are well connected by public transport.
 If not, you may consider sharing a taxi with other solo travelers.
 Since taxis are very affordable in Colombia, even a 1-hour drive is totally feasible if you are a group of people.

-Is Ibagué safe for solo travelers?
+Is Ibagué safe to travel alone?
 Ibagué is much smaller than Bogotá or Medellin and generally considered safe to visit.
 As always when traveling alone you should apply some precautions and ideally talk to locals to find out if there are certain areas you should rather avoid.
 Please also have a look at our Safety Tips for Solo Travelers in Colombia and Solo Travel Guide.

 Ibagué features all-year summer temperatures around 26°C to 28°C (79°F to 82°F) during the day and 17°C (63°F) during the night, with a pleasant breeze in December and January.
 Most rain typically falls in April, October and November.